Measurement of two-photon exchange effect by comparing elastic $e^\pm p$ cross sections: Experimental Details

 We measured the beam-energy distribution for each lepton beam before and after each chicane magnet polarity reversal (see Fig.~\ref{fig:EdistTpeCal}).
 The energy distributions for electrons and positrons passing through the left side of the chicane are very similar to each other as are the distributions for when the electrons and positrons pass through the right side of the chicane.
 However, the distributions for leptons passing through the left side of the chicane differ from the distributions of leptons passing through the right side of the chicane, indicating that the chicane was not perfectly left/right symmetric.

-In order to know our relative electron and positron luminosities, we rely on several pieces of information: \begin{itemize} \item Electron-positron pair production is charge-symmetric. \item At energies over 100 MeV, electron and positron interactions with matter are identical (i.e., the annihilation cross section is negligible and the difference between M{\o}ller and Bhabha cross sections is negligible). \item The magnet settings of the beamline chicane were absolutely reproducible for each magnet cycle. \item The ratios of the positron to electron energy distributions for particles passing on one side of the chicane (either left or right) as measured by the TPE Calorimeter are energy independent.
+In order to know our relative electron and positron luminosities, we rely on several pieces of information: \begin{itemize} \item At GeV energies, electron-positron pair production on the nucleus is the dominant cross section by a factor of $10^3$~\cite{PDG} and is charge-symmetric. \item At energies over 500 MeV, electron and positron interactions with matter are identical (i.e., the annihilation cross section is negligible and the difference between M{\o}ller and Bhabha cross sections is negligible)~\cite{Messel}. \item The magnet current of the beamline chicane where the two lepton beams had the same average location was reproducible to 0.1 A for each magnet cycle. \item The ratios of the positron to electron energy distributions for particles passing on one side of the chicane (either left or right) as measured by the TPE Calorimeter are energy independent.
 This is shown in Fig.~\ref{fig:EdistRatioB} where we have plotted the ratio of the incident positron energy distribution to that of the incident electron versus energy for beams through the left (top) and right (middle) sides of the chicane.
-Monte Carlo simulations of the beamline reproduce this behavior. \item The product of the ratios of the positron to electron energy distributions for positive and negative chicane settings as measured by the TPE Calorimeter is also energy independent as seen in the bottom panel of Fig.~\ref{fig:EdistRatioB}. \end{itemize} Since we measured the electron-proton and positron-proton yields for both positive chicane and negative chicane, any asymmetries in the chicane cancel (see Eq.~\ref{eq-Rmeas} in Sect.~\ref{sec:acceptance}) and the resulting lepton luminosities are equal.
-Note that the distributions in Fig.~\ref{fig:EdistRatioB} are normalized to unity because the separate measurements of $e^+$ and $e^-$ distributions making up the ratios could not be absolutely normalized since we did not have a measurement of the incident primary electron beam charge precise to 1\% at the low primary beam currents used to measure the energy distributions.
+Monte Carlo simulations of the beamline reproduce this behavior. \item The product of the ratios of the positron to electron energy distributions for positive and negative chicane settings as measured by the TPE Calorimeter is also energy independent as seen in the bottom panel of Fig.~\ref{fig:EdistRatioB}.
+These electron-positron energy ratios were measured for each chicane flip and were all consistent.
+Note that the distributions in Fig.~\ref{fig:EdistRatioB} are normalized to unity because the separate measurements of $e^+$ and $e^-$ distributions making up the ratios could not be absolutely normalized since we did not have a measurement of the incident primary electron beam charge precise to 1\% at the low primary beam currents used to measure the energy distributions. \end{itemize}